-We have audited the financial information within worksheet 2 - Statement of pipeline revenues and expenses, and worksheet 3 - Statement of pipeline assets of the financial reporting template (schedules) of Epic Energy South Australia Pty Ltd (the Company) from 1 July 2022 to 30 June 2023.

-In our opinion the accompanying schedules are prepared, in all material respects, in accordance with the Financial Reporting Guideline for Non-Scheme Pipelines published in December 2017 by the Australian Energy Regulator (the Guideline) and the Basis of Preparation as prescribed by the Guideline.
+We have audited the Worksheet 2 - Statement of Pipleine Revenues and Expenses and Worksheet 3 - Statement of Pipleline Assets of the MAPS Pipleline Statements (schedules) of Epic Energy South Australia Pty Ltd (the Company) from 1 July 2023 to 30 June 2024.
+In our opinion the accompanying schedules are prepared, in all material respects, in accordance with the Financial Reporting Guideline for Non-Scheme Pipleline published in December 2017 by the Australia Energy Regulator (the Guideline) and the Basis of Preparation as prescribed by the Guideline.